andietranofficial/Hotel-Reviews-with-Gen-AI-Snowflake/README.md

    2.2 You've been asked to help the Hyatt Regency Palais hotel understand customer's sentiment.
 Due to a pipeline issue in September 2023, all ratings were assigned randomly during that period, making sentiment analysis essential for understanding actual customer feelings.

+3. You've been asked by the regional team at Executive Resorts to help them review guest feedback submitted in Spanish.
+Many of their hotels in Mexico receive high volumes of non-English reviews, and they want to ensure this valuable insight isn't overlooked.
+You will work on translate reviews, extract answers from text, and chain multiple function.

 # Steps
 1. Create a database named "hotel_reviews" with one table "hotel_reviews"
 2. Create a notebook